 The input that you provide undergoes hashing in data structure, and a hashed value of output gets stored in the database.

 3) Rabin Karp hashing algorithm:

-This is one of the most popular applications of hashing.
-It is a string-searching algorithm which uses hashcodes to find any one set of patterns in a string.
-This is practically used in detecting plagiarism.
+This is a string-searching algorithm which uses hashes to find any one set of patterns in a string practically to detect plagiarism.

 4) Linking File name and path together:

 When you are trying to move through files on your local system, you observe two important file components, i.e. file_name and file_path.

 You can use hashcodes in hash tables to maintain the harmony between file_name and file_path.